The 10 Best Things To Do In London In December

 Some London Fun Facts

-~ Six ravens are kept in the Tower Of London for superstitious reasons.
+- Six ravens are kept in the Tower Of London for superstitious reasons that the tower will fall if the ravens leave.

 xx,